 The M.Sc. in Human Resource Management is for you if you:

 - Recognise the importance of professional HR practice and the value it can add to organizations

 - Are seeking to begin or advance your career in management, with a specific interest in people management

 - Enjoy a variety of individual and team-based assignments that are both academic and practical

 - Are willing to commit one academic year to intensive study and self-development

-- Analyse and evaluate the social, economic and political factors that influence the way that people are managed
+- an ability to analyse national and international social, economic and political factors that influence the way people are managed;